Junweeeeei/tomy-hui/README.md

 ### Errors
-Ensure that root project files are not ignored in the .gitignore file
+Ensure that root project files are not ignored in the .gitignore file Ignoring git modules files will cause Google Cloud Run to have issues deploying the web app.

 ---